nowakowsk/dukcpp/README.md

 Binding C++ functions is done with `duk::push_function`, which comes in two variants.

 The first one, takes a callable object as a non-type template parameter.
-This variant is faster, but is also quite limited in what function types it can accept.
+This variant is faster, but is also quite limited in what callable types it can accept.
 It is best suited for binding raw function and method pointers.

 ```cpp
 static constexpr auto add = [](int a, int b) { return a + b; };